wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 Wind-direction dropout | Warning for at least 3 contiguous missing wind-direction samples while wind speed is known and greater than zero.
 Large observation gap | Warning when the largest interval is more than 100 times the median interval.
 Physical bounds | Error when a named variable has a value strictly below its lower bound or above its upper bound.
-Frozen values | Warning at 10 contiguous equal samples by default.
-NaNs and qualifying time gaps break a run.
-Wind speed and gust are exempt; zero solar radiation is exempt; 10-hour fuel moisture uses a fixed 15-sample threshold.
+Frozen sensors | A plateau must exceed a variable-specific elapsed-time floor and, when enough reference runs exist, the dataset's 99th-percentile plateau duration.
+Two changing nearby stations confirm a warning; insufficient neighbors produce a low-confidence warning without a removal proposal; constant neighbors suppress it.
+NaNs and qualifying time gaps break a plateau.
+Calm wind and nighttime zero solar radiation are treated as plausible regimes.
 Variable outage | Warning when the longest continuous outage for any variable exceeds 1,440 minutes by default.
 Full-station outage | Warning when the longest continuous period in which all available variables are down exceeds 360 minutes by default.

-Run lengths are counts of samples, while outage settings are minutes.
+Frozen duration is measured in hours, while outage settings are minutes.
 A qualifying temporal gap is at least three times the station's median sampling interval.
 Leading and trailing gaps relative to the full dataset extent are considered as separate outage candidates.
 Raw NaN counts and percentages remain visible for inspection but are not assertion thresholds.